RyanCCollins/ios-interview/iOS Dry Interview.md

 First of all, Apple Engineers have put a lot of time and effort into creating a user interface library with fantastic performance.
 Their method for dequeuing reusable cells is a fantastic approach.
 The basic idea here is that instead of performing complex operations to create a new cell every time we need one, we simply recycle cells and other table components when they are no longer in view, update the state of the view elements with new data and reuse it.

 Apple's delegate pattern comes into focus here.
-By utilizing the UITableViewDelegate and Datasource methods in an intelligent manner, we can harness the power and optimization that thousands of Apple employees have spent countless hours creating.
-For example, instead of binding data to the entire table view, we use the tableView:willDisplayCell:forRowAtIndexPath method to compute changes to our the data in each cell.
+By utilizing the `UITableViewDelegate/Datasource` methods in an intelligent manner, we can harness the power and optimization that thousands of Apple employees have spent countless hours creating.
+For example, instead of binding data to the entire table view, we use the `tableView:willDisplayCell:forRowAtIndexPath` method to compute changes to our the data in each cell.

 We have to be smart when using these delegate and datasource methods, because the performance of the table view depends on them.
 Although the reuse pattern is fantastic, it can be costly if you perform heavy calculations from within the delegate and datasource methods.
 Complex data operations need to happen on background threads.
-It is also best to keep the tableview simple as far as the dimensions are concerned because the calculations for heightForRowAtIndexPath: and other related methods are done on each pass when new table view cells are created.
+It is also best to keep the tableview simple as far as the dimensions are concerned because the calculations for `heightForRowAtIndexPath:` and other related methods are done on each pass when new table view cells are created.

 I would also want to use the least computationally expensive graphics operations when considering the view drawing life cycle for any custom views rendered within the tableview cell.
 This would mean avoiding heavy animations using Apple's Core Animation framework.
-Instead, we can perform our view rendering with the CoreGraphics drawRect method.
-The drawRect method is responsible for rendering custom static content via the CPU.
+Instead, we can perform our view rendering with the CoreGraphics `drawRect` method.
+The `drawRect` method is responsible for rendering custom static content via the CPU.
 As I understand it, this frees up the GPU to handle the more complex operations that UIKit is performing for us.

 To test that my theories are sound, I would use the Apple Instruments application to measure the speed at which our table view cells were rendering and I would tweak it until I got it above 60 FPS.

 ### __Question 5__:
 If I were given this project, I would consider a few separate approaches.
-If part of the requirement was to use NSUserDefaults, I would consider using the NSUserDefaults.sharedUserDefaults method because it is a singleton that automatically synchronizes the persisted data with the in memory properties.
+If part of the requirement was to use NSUserDefaults, I would consider using the `NSUserDefaults.sharedUserDefaults` method because it is a singleton that automatically synchronizes the persisted data with the in memory properties.
 That way, any time I need to use the data in a separate view controller, I could access any of the persisted properties in any view by just accessing the NSUserDefaults.standardUserDefaults properties.

 That said, I would probably suggest a different approach.
-I would definitely refactor it because it does not follow the "Model View Controller" paradigm.
-Why not create a seperate Model class for the Actor?
+I would definitely refactor it because it does not follow the *Model View Controller* paradigm.
+Why not create a seperate model class for the *Actor*?
 The class could be accessed through a singleton and the methods for reading and writing the data to NSUserDefaults could happen within the singleton.

 Below is a bit of psuedocode for how this could be done.